Federal Signal Modulator: Similar devices

-The Modulator has a similar setup to the Whelen WPS 2700, 2800, 2900, and OmniAlert omnidirectional speaker arrays.
+The Modulator has a similar setup to the Whelen WPS-2700, WPS-2800, WPS-2900, Firehouse (FHS), and Omni-Alert (OA) omnidirectional speaker arrays.
 The Whelen arrays have single driver cells, while Modulators have multi-driver cells.
 The American Signal I-Force siren, which uses stacked, elliptical speaker cells that provide omnidirectional sound output, is also similar to the Modulator.

 Notable locations

-Indonesia

-The Modulators (Modulator 6024s) in Indonesia are used as a tsunami warning system following the 2004 Indian Ocean earthquake.

-Malaysia

-The Modulators (Modulator 3012s) in Malaysia are located in Gong Kedak Air Force Base in Gong Kedak near Kelantan-Terengganu border.
-It is visible from the Google Street View via Jalan Seberang Jertih near the entrance of the air force base.

-Netherlands

-The Modulators (MOD-2008 & 1004) make up nearly all the warning sirens in the Netherlands, which are tested on the first Monday of the month at noon.